Key Benefits of ELSS Mutual Funds

 Risk Appetite: Pick an ELSS only if you have an aggressive or moderate risk profile.
 This is because any investment in the equity market comes with high risks.
 You may choose a multi-cap approach or mid/small cap biases if you have a high appetite.

-Is ELSS Fund Good for You?
+Is ELSS Mutual Funds Good for You?

 ELSS is the best option for salaried individuals who wish to balance risk and return on their investment portfolio.
 While ULIPs and NPS have a high lock-in period and less return potential ELSS has a mandate period of 3 years only which has significant returns.
 This makes it ideal for the fixed-income group.